taskscape/RESTAPIGateway/readme.md

 ```json
 "select": [ "username:User1", "username:User2" ]
 ```
-Here, only users with User1 or User2 can perform select actions
+Here, only users with User1 or User2 can perform select actions.

 **Wildcard Access**